Fall in Love with These Autumn Crafts from Nature

 Hydrangea Candle Holder

 Pretty hydrangea petals look darling when glued to a glass candle holder in a mosaic pattern.
 This design would also make a great vase for, well, hydrangeas!
-Simply glue the petals onto a candle vase and add a bit of paint to ensure the colour stays vivid!
+Simply glue the petals onto a candle vase and add a bit of paint to ensure the color stays vivid!

 Collect just a tiny leaf or a few small blooms and dry them between the pages of a heavy book.
 The instructions for this project are easy.
 Get some of these rings, then paint the back of the metal with white paint.
 Use a dab of glue to attach a pressed leaf.
 Get a box of this epoxy resin and set them in the epoxy according to the instructions.
 Easy peasy!
 Now the garden will come with you wherever you go!